 \subsection{Graph Transformers}

-Despite the widespread use of MPNNs, they suffer from inherent limitations, including difficulty in capturing long-range dependencies and susceptibility to issues like over-smoothing~\citep{li2018deeper} and over-squashing~\citep{alon2020bottleneck}.
-These drawbacks have motivated a shift towards Graph Transformers, which leverage global attention mechanisms to address these limitations.
-Existing graph transformer models can be classified into two main categories: fully-connected transformers and edge-masked transformers.
+Despite the widespread use of MPNNs, they suffer from inherent limitations, including difficulty in capturing long-range dependencies and susceptibility to over-smoothing~\cite{li2018deeper} and over-squashing~\cite{alon2020bottleneck}.
+These drawbacks have motivated a shift towards Graph Transformers, which leverage global attention to address them.
+Existing graph transformers fall into two categories: fully-connected transformers and edge-masked transformers.

 Fully-connected transformers, such as \citet{rampavsek2022graphgps,wu2023sgformer, wu2023difformer} for general graphs and \citet{fang2025circuitencoder,fang2025circuitfusion} for circuit graphs, treat the graph as a flattened sequence of nodes.
-While this enables global self-attention, it inadvertently leads to a loss of the critical hierarchical structure and intermediate dependencies that are inherent to computational graphs.
-In contrast, edge-masked transformers, including DeepGate3~\citep{shi2024deepgate3}, DeepGate4~\citep{zheng2025deepgate4}, and NetTAG~\citep{fang2025nettag}, integrate the graph's topology by using the adjacency matrix to mask the attention mechanism.
+While this enables global self-attention, it inadvertently leads to a loss of the critical hierarchical structure and intermediate dependencies that are inherent to circuit graphs.
+In contrast, edge-masked transformers, including DeepGate3~\cite{shi2024deepgate3}, DeepGate4~\cite{zheng2025deepgate4}, and NetTAG~\cite{fang2025nettag}, integrate the graph's topology by using the adjacency matrix to mask the attention mechanism.
 However, this approach often reduces the model to a Graph Attention Network (GAT)-like attention mechanism, inheriting the limitations of traditional MPNNs.